Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey

 \subsection{Conversation Topic}

 Daily chats of people usually involve a topic or goal.
 Actually, a topic or goal is the key to keep each participant engaged in conversations and thus being essential to a chatbot.
 In real applications, a good topic model helps to retrieve related knowledge and guide the conversation instead of passively responding to the user's message~\citep{xing2017topic}.
-For example, if the user mentions "\textit{I like sunny days}", a topic-aware system may reason over relevant external knowledge and produce responses like "\textit{I know there is a nice park near the seaside, have you ever been there before?}".
+For example, if the user mentions ``\textit{I like sunny days}", a topic-aware system may reason over relevant external knowledge and produce responses like ``\textit{I know there is a nice park near the seaside, have you ever been there before?}".
 Thus, the agent pushes the conversation to a more engaging stage and enriches the dialogue content.

-~\cite{wu2019proactive} tried to change the traditional passive response fashion and radically pursue active guidance of conversation.
+Almost all topic-aware dialogue agents need to model explicit topics, which can be entities from external knowledge-base, or topic embeddings that have some semantic meaning.~\cite{wu2019proactive} tried to change the traditional passive response fashion and radically pursue active guidance of conversation.
 The dialogue agent consists of a leader and a follower, where the leader reasons over a knowledge graph and decides the conversation topic.
 Likewise, a common-sense knowledge graph was used by~\cite{liu2020towards} to lead the conversation topic and make recommendations. \cite{tang2019target} built a topic-aware retrieval-based chatbot.
 It aimed to guide the conversation topic to the target one step by step.
 It used a keyword predictor to predict turn-level keywords and selected the discourse-level keyword based on that.
 The discourse-level keyword was further fed into the retrieval model to retrieve responses regarding a certain topic. \cite{chen2020multi} built a multi-view sequence-to-sequence model to learn dialogue topics by first extracting dialogue structures of unstructured chit-chat dialogues, then generating topic summaries using BART decoder.